 As an FNF stockholder, you will receive .175 shares of our Class A Common Stock for each share of FNF common stock that you held at the close of business on the distribution record date, currently expected to be on or about , 2005.
 Immediately after the distribution, FNF will own shares of our Class B Common Stock representing 82.5% of the outstanding shares of our common stock and 97.9% of the voting power of our common stock.
-Our Class A Common Stock will be publicly traded for the first time on , 2005 under the symbol "FNT."
+The foregoing percentages do not include shares of Class A Common Stock that we will grant as restricted stock to our employees and directors in connection with this distribution, which will also constitute outstanding shares.
+Our Class A Common Stock will be publicly traded for the first time on , 2005 on the New York Stock Exchange under the symbol "FNT."
 The receipt of the stock of FNT in the distribution will be a taxable event to you for U.S. federal income tax purposes.